Google’s WaveNet machine learning-based speech synthesis comes to Assistant

 (More samples are available at the Deep Mind blog post, though presumably the Assistant will also sound like this soon.)

 WaveNet also has the admirable quality of being extremely easy to scale to other languages and accents.
 If you want it to speak with a Welsh accent, there’s no need to go in and fiddle with the vowel sounds yourself.
 Just give it a couple dozen hours of a Welsh person speaking and it’ll pick up the nuances itself.
-That said, the new voice is only available for US English and Japanese right now, with no word on other languages yet.
+That said, the new voice is only available for U.S. English and Japanese right now, with no word on other languages yet.

-In keeping with the trend of “big tech companies doing what the other big tech companies are doing,” Apple too recently revamped its assistant (Siri, don’t you know) with a machine learning powered speech model.
+In keeping with the trend of “big tech companies doing what the other big tech companies are doing,” Apple, too, recently revamped its assistant (Siri, don’t you know) with a machine learning-powered speech model.
 That one’s different, though: it didn’t go so deep into the sound as to recreate it at the sample level, but stopped at the (still quite low) level of half-phones, or fractions of a phoneme.

 The team behind WaveNet plans to publish its work publicly soon, but for now you’ll have to be satisfied with their promises that it works and performs much better than before.